 VII.

-Thou shalt separate the earth
+Thou shalt separate the earth from the Fire, the subtle from the thick

-from the Fire, the subtle from the thick gently, with great industry.
+gently, with great industry.

 VIII.

-He ascends from earth to
+He ascends from earth to heaven, and again he descends to earth, and he

-the glory of all; and for this all darkness will flee from you.
+darkness will flee from you.

 IX.

-It is the strong force of all Force: for it will overcome every subtle
+It is the strong Force of all force:

-thing, and penetrate every solid thing.
+for it will overcome every subtle thing, and penetrate every solid thing.

 X.